luca3m/luca3m.github.io/_posts/2015-05-24-junior-vs-senior-engineer.md

 ## Conclusion

-I learnt that any production software is always **bad**, everyone it has some bad practices, 1000 lines of code functions, uses a database not good for the scope and more.
+I learnt that any production software is always **bad**, it has some bad practices, 1000 lines of code functions, uses a database not good for the scope and more.
 This because when you begin writing a software you don't know what you want.
 Software it's like a sculture, you start from a blank screen and begin to engraving your code.
 You discover step by step what your software should do and you can't start again from scratch at any change.
 The difference between a good software and a bad one is that a well written software is easy to change even if it has some bad practices inside.

-Seniors engineer should bootstrap a software because they have more experiences about bad and good practices.
+Seniors engineer should bootstrap a software because they have more experience about bad and good practices.
 Juniors instead can learn from them and provide their new ideas.